ZephirFXEC/VQVDB/BUILDING.md

 # Building VQVDB

-Since VQVDB relies on Torch, we use vcpkg as a package manager to ease and simplify the build process. vcpkg will automatically be downloaded by build scripts (build.bat for Windows, build.sh for Linux) and dependencies will be built prior to building VQVDB.
+Since VQVDB relies on Torch, we use vcpkg as a package manager to ease and simplify the build process.
+We recommand using the latest version of libtorch, compatible with the cuda version you have installed.
+You can find the latest version of libtorch at https://pytorch.org/get-started/locally/.

 You need to have CUDA Toolkit installed on your computer, along with CUDNN.
 If you have an error when compiling Nvidia CUTLASS, see https://github.com/microsoft/vcpkg/issues/43081.